Unheard facts about the infamous Dharavi Slums

 Kumbharwada of Dharavi

 Dharavi cannot be discussed without mentioning the Kumbhars.
 As the name suggests, ‘Kumbhar’ means ‘potters,’ and ‘Wada’ means ‘colony.’
 Kumbharwada was one of Dharavi’s first settlements, comprising migrants from the Indian state of Gujarat.
-Families have earned their livelihood for nearly a hundred years by making beautiful clay artifacts and selling them.
+Families have earned their livelihood for nearly a hundred years by making beautiful clay artefacts and selling them.
 Amazingly, for generations, Dharavi craftsmen have been making ceramic bowls, ornamental vases, and diyas that are shipped and sold across the country.
 Dharavi is known to recycle waste from their industries; the textile industry waste, like the scraps of cloth, is used to create a slow-burning furnace to dry their ceramics.

 Dharavi is a green micro-economy